throughnothing/TrezorCrx/README.md

 Chrome App to interface with Trezor Hardware wallet.
 My goal is to make this usable on a chromebook.

+## Status

+TrezorCrx currently isn't very usable.
+It can connect to the trezor and display your addresses (at `m/44'/0'/0'/0/x`, just like mytrezor.com).
+Passphrase support is in progress.

 ## Development requirements

   * Chrome 38 or later.
 If you're on dev channel you should be fine.